DerAndere1/Marlin/README.md

 ##### `J<rotational-joint-offset>`

 Set the rotational joint Y offset.
-For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) with XYZAC axes this is the distance along the Y axis from the vertical centerline of the joint of the rotary table to the horizontal centerline of the joint that tilts the table.
+- For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) with XYZAC axes this is the distance along the Y axis from the vertical centerline of the joint of the rotary table to the horizontal centerline of the joint that tilts the table.
 Measured when all rotational axes are in neutral (zero) position so that the table is oriented horizontally.
+- For a machine with XYZBC axes in head-head configuration (tilting rotating toolhead, PENTA_AXIS_HH), this is the distance along the y axis from the vertical centerline of the yaw joint that rotates the toolhead around the Z axis to the vertical centerline tool 0.
+Measured when all axes are in 0 position so that the toolhead is oriented horizontally.

 See `DEFAULT_ROTATIONAL_JOINT_OFFSET_Y`.
 Also, see definition of `Dy` in sections "5.3.
 Transformations for a xyzbc-trt machine with rotary axis offsets" and "7.
 Custom Kinematics Components" in this reference:
 - https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html

-For a machine with XYZBC axes in head-head configuration (tilting rotating toolhead, PENTA_AXIS_HH), this is the distance along the y axis from the vertical centerline of the yaw joint that rotates the toolhead around the Z axis to the vertical centerline tool 0.
-Measured when all axes are in 0 position so that the toolhead is oriented horizontally.

 ##### `K<rotational-joint-offset>`

 Set the rotational joint Z offset.
-For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the Z axis from the surface at the top of the table to the horizontal centerline of the joint that tilts the table.
+- For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the Z axis from the surface at the top of the table to the horizontal centerline of the joint that tilts the table.
 Measured when all rotational axes are in neutral (zero) position so that the table is oriented horizontally.
+- For 5 axis CNC machines in head-table configuration (PENTA_AXIS_HT) or for 5 axis CNC machines in head-head configuration (tilting rotating toolhead, PENTA_AXIS_HH) this is the distance along the Z axis from the machine zero point to the horizontal centerline of the joint that tilts the tool head when all axes are in zero position.

 See `DEFAULT_ROTATIONAL_JOINT_OFFSET_Z`.
 Also, see definition of `Dz` in sections "5.3.
 Transformations for a xyzbc-trt machine with rotary axis offsets" and "7.
 Custom Kinematics Components" in this reference:
 - https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html